 Back to your recent injury, I know that broken ankles can be really hard to heal; do you have any advice for riders who have that type of injury?

 Listen to your doctor and talk to other riders who have had similar injuries.
 And don’t be stupid – get that ankle looked at by a professional.
 Before I met Craig I rarely took my injuries to a doctor and I regret that now – perhaps I would have healed faster or better.
-I never went to a doctor and asked for advice or did physio.
-I should have always done physio right off the bat.
+I never went to a doctor and asked for advice or did physical therapy.
+I should have always done the therapy right off the bat.
 But like I said, if nothing else, you should talk to a specialist and see what the best thing is for a fast, easy recovery because down the road you’ll regret it if you don’t.

 Fast-forward to the West coast swing of the Nationals this season.
 You finish just off the podium in Nanaimo, B.C., which quickly proved that even with a late start you had legitimate speed.
 Take us through what you were thinking after that race.

 Going into the race I still felt injured even though my fitness was up and I was a lot stronger mentally, but Nanaimo has never been one of my best tracks.
 I was happy with how my results were at that point and was looking forward to Kamloops to a track that suits my riding style.
 The odd time when I grabbed my ankle in a rut it wasn’t good but I fought through the pain to stay as competitive as I could against the leaders.
 I felt like I was going to be able to challenge for the podium for the next weekend by that time.

 So off you go to round two at Whispering Pines with a few cracked ribs from a training crash and in Moto 1, you show the same speed and finish 4th.
 In Moto 2 you were really pushing Bobby Kiniry pretty hard and looking to take over the position, when you went down hard.
 Talk us through that moment and what was going through your mind as you hit the deck.